White paper

 • Consider what solutions are:

-In several surveys, including the annual CLOC Survey and the LDO Index, e-billing and matter management are the most widely adopted technologies for corporate legal departments.
-While some technology delivers a broad-based approach to help manage your legal operations, other simple tools like e-Signature can yield significant benefits to drive efficiency within your business processes.
+In several surveys including the LDO Index, e-billing, and matter management are the most widely adopted technologies for corporate legal departments.
+While some technology delivers a broad-based approach to helping manage your legal operations, other simple tools like eSignature can yield significant benefits to drive efficiency within your business processes.

 Chapter Seven